DukeLearningInnovation/kits/docs/apps/sakai.appdetails.md

 Several paragraphs pertaining to the types of pedagogies that this service enables and how using it alters the various classroom relationships.

 ### Learning Science
-Links to research on using blogging in teaching.

 ### Affordances
 This is one of those sections I can't wrap my brain around.
 So, lorem ispum.